hoangduytran/blender-manual/manual/render/cycles/gpu_rendering.rst

 Please refer to `AMD's website <https://www.amd.com/en/graphics>`__ for more information about AMD graphics cards and their architectures.

 On Windows, experimental hardware ray-tracing support is available with the most recent drivers.
 This can be enabled in the preferences.
-However there are currently known issues regarding motion blur, hair rendering and degenerate triangle shapes.
+However there are currently known issues regarding hair rendering and degenerate triangle shapes.

 The *Clip* extension mode in :doc:`/render/shader_nodes/textures/image` is not supported for HIP.